lyledean1/cyclang/README.md

 # Cyclang

-A programming language I built in Rust - mainly for fun and my own learning!
-Uses PEG Parser in Rust for parsing and LLVM (llvm-sys) as the backend to compile to machine code binary.
-Check the [user guide](https://lyledean1.github.io/cyclang/overview.html) for a detailed overview of the language.
+Cyclang is a small programming language implemented in Rust.
+It parses with a PEG parser and compiles to native machine code via LLVM.
+See the [user guide](https://lyledean1.github.io/cyclang/overview.html) for the language overview.

 Try the Fibonacci example in `/examples/fib.cyc`